StyXman/ayrton/doc/source/reference.rst

     representation of *value*, and register the variable as to be exported to subproceses.

+.. py:function:: o (name=value)

+    Creates a positional option that will be expanded as an option/value when running a command.
+See :py:func:`foo`.

 .. py:function:: option (opt, value=True)

     Works more or less like `bash`'s `set` builtin command. *opt* can be in its